 Apparently, the robots lacked the ability to sense pain, something which was really counterproductive when robots ended up unintentionally destroying themselves.
 So they were redesigned to feel exactly that.
 And then the governments of the world decided that they'd make great soldiers.
 Outside the island, a rogue robot, Damon, organizes a rebellion.
 By the time Harry, Helena, and the staff find out... well...

 The robots spare Alquist because he does manual labor like them.
 The robots then found out that the formula for their manufacture was lost (it was destroyed by Helena; Harry wanted to use that as a bargaining tool).
-Lacking the knowledge to manufacture themselves, with a lifespan of only 10 years, and relying solely on the only human left, the robots seemed doomed...
+Lacking the knowledge to manufacture themselves, with a lifespan of only 10 years, and relying solely on the only human left, the robots (and thus, all intelligent life on Earth) seemed doomed... but we learn they are capable of falling in love with one another, and it is implied that the robots will be able to breed a new race the old fashioned way.

 R.U.R. provides examples of: